best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 The environment that your code runs in includes the machine, the operating system (Windows, Mac, Linux...), the programming language, and any external packages.
 It is important to record this information to ensure reproducibility.

-The simplest way to document which packages your code is dependent on, is to record them in a text file.
+The simplest way to document which packages your code is dependent on is to record them in a text file.
 This is typically called `requirements.txt`.

 Python packages record their dependencies within their `setup.py` file, via `setup(install_requires=...)`.